Estimating Extreme Value Index by Subsampling for Massive Datasets with Heavy-Tailed Distributions

 \csection{CONCLUDING REMARKS}

 In this paper, we develop a subsampling-based method to estimate the extreme value index for heavy-tailed data.
 The method is developed particularly for massive datasets with memory constraints.
 By repeatedly subsampling from the whole data, we can estimate the extreme value index consistently.
-With the help of the extreme value index estimator, the normal range can be constructed.
-Observations that fall outside the normal range can be regarded as outliers.
+With the help of the extreme value index estimator, the corresponding estimations for high-level quantiles and tail probabilities can also be obtained.
+The analysis from both simulated and real datasets demonstrates the effectiveness and efficiency of the method.
+Moreover, this method does not require luxury computing devices, such as parallel computing servers.
+It is more flexible and available for most practitioners with limited computing resources.

 To conclude this paper, we would like to discuss a number of interesting problems for further research.
-First, it would be worthy to extend our method to multivariate outlier detection.
-Since the large-scale data in reality are often high-dimensional.
-The tail dependence between different variables might be nonnegligible.
-How to take this information into consideration deserves further investigation.
+First, it would be worthy to extend our method to multivariate settings.
+Since the large-scale data in reality are often high-dimensional, the tail dependence between different variables might be nonnegligible.
+The way to take this information into consideration deserves further investigation.
 Second, recall that in this paper, $X_i$s are assumed to be independent and identically distributed random variables with extreme value index $\gamma$.
 Let $\xi$ be an arbitrary but fixed constant.
 Theoretically speaking, both variables $X_i$ and $X_i+\xi$ should have the same extreme value index.
 Accordingly, the interested extreme value index can be estimated by either the original sample $\{X_i\}$ or the shifted one $\{X_i+\xi\}$.
 Both samples should lead to consistent estimators for $\gamma$.
 However, our numerical experience suggests that their finite sample performances could be very different.
 An appropriately shifted sample can yield an estimator substantially more efficient than that of the original one.
 As a consequence, how to select the optimal shifting parameter should be another interesting topic for future study.
-Third, how to choose the upper bound value to capture anomalies is also of great importance.
-In this work, we use the estimated $(1-\tau)$-th quantile with $\tau=10^{-3}$ as the cutoff value.
-This choice is subjective.
-It is well worthy of study to devise a data-driven method to determine the value.
+Third, apart from uniform subsampling, a series of novel non-uniform subsampling methods have also been developed in recent years \citep{ma2015statistical, wang2018optimal, han2020local, ai2021optimal,wang2021optimal}.
+For non-uniform sampling, it generally aims to approximate the whole dataset based estimators by selecting informative observations with higher probabilities.
+Thus, it leads to more efficient estimators with a fixed subsample size.
+Developing a similar method for estimating the extreme value index will be a useful and interesting research topic, which is worth further exploration.